ibm-cloud-docs/containers/cs_edge.md

 - Ensure you have the [**Manager** {{site.data.keyword.Bluemix_notm}} IAM service role for all namespaces](/docs/containers?topic=containers-users#platform).
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

-To prevent other workloads from running on edge worker nodes:
+</br>To prevent other workloads from running on edge worker nodes:

 1. Apply a taint to all worker nodes with the `dedicated=edge` label that prevents pods from running on the worker node and that removes pods that do not have the `dedicated=edge` label from the worker node.
 The pods that are removed are redeployed on other worker nodes with capacity.
   ```